 Nominating and Governance Committee.
 The Nominating and Governance Committee assists the Board in identifying qualified candidates for election as Board members, and establishes and periodically reviews criteria for selection of directors.
+This Committee reviews our company's and the Board Committees' structure to ensure appropriate oversight of risk.
 Further, the Committee provides direction to the Board as to the independence, financial literacy and financial expertise of directors, and the composition of the Board and its Committees.
 As part of its responsibilities, the Committee is responsible for reviewing and making recommendations to the Board as to director compensation.
-The Committee also oversees the process to assess Board and Committee effectiveness, evaluates potential conflicts of interest, implements corporate governance guidelines and advises the Board on corporate governance matters.
+As part of its risk oversight responsibilities, the Committee also oversees the process to assess Board and Committee effectiveness, evaluates potential conflicts of interest, implements corporate governance guidelines and advises the Board on corporate governance matters.
 The responsibilities and duties of the Nominating and Governance Committee are set forth in its Charter, which has been approved by the Board and is available on our website.
-The Committee consists of three members, all of whom are independent under the NYSE rules.
-The Nominating and Governance Committee met four times during 2009.
+The Committee consists of four members, all of whom are independent under the NYSE rules.
+The Nominating and Governance Committee met six times during 2010, with two of those meetings being held telephonically.
 The Report of the Nominating and Governance Committee is included as part of this Proxy Statement.